MrDoe/MagicMirror/README.md

-# Magic Mirror
+# MagicMirror

-Magic Mirror is a Streamlit application that uses the Ollama API to analyze a live camera feed and describe the person in the picture.
+MagicMirror is a Streamlit application that uses the Ollama API to analyze a live camera feed and describe the person in the picture.
 The app captures images from a webcam, sends them to Ollama for analysis, and displays the results in a user-friendly interface.

 ## Features